iamsayan/wp-last-modified-info/readme.txt

 1. Search for 'WP Last Modified Info' and install it.
 1. Or you can upload the `wp-last-modified-info` folder to the `/wp-content/plugins/` directory manually.
 1. Activate WP Last Modified Info from your Plugins page.
-1. After activation go to 'Settings > Last Modified Info'.
+1. After activation go to 'WPLMI > Last Modified Info'.
 1. Enable options and save changes.

 == Frequently Asked Questions ==

 = Is there any admin interface for this plugin? =

 Yes.
-You can access this from 'Settings > Last Modified Info'.
+You can access this from 'WP LMI > Last Modified Info'.

 = How to use this plugin? =

-Go to 'Settings > Last Modified Info', enable/disable options as per your need and save your changes.
+Go to 'WP LMI > Last Modified Info', enable/disable options as per your need and save your changes.

 = How to check this plugin is working? =

-After enabling options in 'Settings > Last Modified Info', open any page or post and you can see the change.
+After enabling options in 'WP LMI > Last Modified Info', open any page or post and you can see the change.

 = How this plugin works? =